The Ansonia: Features

+The hotel was also planned with "more and finer banquet halls, assembly rooms, and reception rooms than any other hotel".
+All of the public rooms were decorated in the Louis XIV style.
+An art curator, Joseph Gilmartin, was hired to display the hotel's collection of 600 paintings.

 Mechanical features

-The hotel contained about 175 mi of pipe, about ten times as much as in similarly-sized office buildings.
+The hotel contained about 175 mi of pipe, about ten times as much as in similarly sized office buildings.
 The pipes carried gas; hot, cold, and iced water; electrical wiring; and sewage.
 The boilers had a total capacity of 1400 hp.
-The building had its own power plant with coal-powered generators.
+The building had its own power plant with coal-fired generators.
 The power plant occupied one-fourth of the basement.
 The Ansonia also included an air-filtration plant, which drew air from the western side of the building; the air was filtered, heated in the sub-basement, and distributed to each room through pipes in the walls.
 Air was ventilated from a flue on the roof.

 There were originally six elevators for guests, two elevators for housekeepers, two freight elevators, and numerous dumbwaiters.
-Although the Otis Elevator Company had offered to install elevators in the building, Stokes considered them too expensive, so he created his own elevator company.
-As such, Stokes created his own hydraulic-elevator model, which could travel at up to 400 ft/min.
+Although the Otis Elevator Company had offered to install elevators in the building, Stokes considered them too expensive, so he created his own elevator company and his own hydraulic-elevator model, which could travel at up to 400 ft/min.
 Upon the Ansonia's opening in 1903, it was cited as having 362 telephones, 18,000 electric burners, 2,500 steam radiators, 400 refrigerators, and 1,000 faucets.
 The building also had 600 toilets and 400 washrooms, more than any other residential building in New York City at the time.